-- 1. Consider Steps to Preserve Evidence.
-Any person who has experienced sexual violence is encouraged to take steps to preserve evidence of the incident, as doing so may be necessary to the proof of the crime or to obtain a protective order.
+1. Consider Steps to Preserve Evidence.
+Any person who has experienced sexual violence is encouraged to take steps to preserve evidence of the incident, as doing so may be necessary to prove the crime or to obtain a protective order.
 Your clothing and surroundings may contain valuable evidence.
 Try to refrain from going to the bathroom unless you save a urine specimen in a clean container.
 Try to refrain from drinking, showering, douching, brushing your teeth, combing your hair, changing your clothing, or straightening up anything.
 It is natural to want to do these things, yet it is important that a physician be able to examine you as you are from the incident.
 If you need to change your clothes, place each garment worn during the incident in a separate paper (not plastic) bag.
-If the incident involves any written or electronic communications (such as texts, pictures, videos, social media posts, phone calls), try to preserve copies and not delete the originals. - 2.
-Confidential Off-Campus Medical Attention after Sexual Assault or Other Violence.
-Medical attention is strongly encouraged to treat any possible injuries, including internal injuries or infections, even if there is no visible injury.
-Please note that there are some medical actions that are more effective if taken within a few days after an incident, such as sexually transmitted infections, pregnancy testing, evidence collection and toxicology testing if there are signs that drugs or alcohol facilitated the offense.
-Prompt medical attention may be especially helpful to prevent the transmission certain of sexually transmitted infections, such as HIV, as long as medications are administered within the first 24-72 hours following an assault.
-Generally, one may discuss the incident with licensed medical personnel on a confidential basis.
+If the incident involves any written or electronic communications (such as texts, pictures, videos, social media posts, phone calls), try to preserve copies and not delete the originals.
+If they have been deleted, you may be able to recover them through your mobile carrier, particularly if they were deleted within the most current billing cycle.